Kodular/Documentation/docs/components/utilities/device-utilities.md

 ## Methods

-### Has Dangerous Apk Installed

-<span class="chip chip-boolean">Returns: <i>Boolean</i></span>

-Returns TRUE if one of 12 known patching or root emulating packages is installed.
-The name of the package is not returned, so the user does not know which package name to change.
-Developed by Cian.

-<div class="block" ai2-block="method" not-rendered="true" value="%7B%22componentName%22:%20%22Device%20Utilities%22,%20%22name%22:%20%22Has%20Dangerous%20Apk%20Installed%22,%20%22output%22:%20true,%20%22param%22:%20%5B%5D%7D"></div>

 ### Copy

 Copy text to clipboard.
 In case 'Show Success Toast' is true, the toast with your message will be shown after copying a text to the clipboard.